aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/caching.md

 # Caching

-Whenever executing a build via the `pdk build` command (or any nx command), [NX](https://nx.dev/) (the underlying build system) will [cache your outputs](https://nx.dev/concepts/how-caching-works) so that subsequent builds which do not have any changes can be skipped and use cached results.
+Whenever executing a build via the `npx projen build` command (or any nx command), [NX](https://nx.dev/) (the underlying build system) will [cache your outputs](https://nx.dev/concepts/how-caching-works) so that subsequent builds which do not have any changes can be skipped and use cached results.
 It does this by generating a hash, based on an input set which typically comprises of:

 - All the source files of your package and its dependencies
 - Relevant global config